-NFL CAREER – After joining the Saints as an unrestricted free agent in 2012, Ben Grubbs has continued to man the left guard position with the consistency that he has brought to offensive lines he has played on since being picked by the Baltimore Ravens in the first round of the 2007 NFL Draft (29th overall).
-In his eight-year NFL career, Grubbs has played in 106 games with 102 starts.
-The former Auburn standout has been an integral part of some of the NFL’s most productive offenses both in Baltimore and now in New Orleans where he has started every game at left guard.
-Grubbs was selected to his first Pro Bowl as a Saint in 2013 and his second overall in blocking for the NFL’s fourth-ranked offense.
+NFL CAREER – After joining the Saints as an unrestricted free agent in 2012, Ben Grubbs continued to man the left guard position with the consistency that he has brought to offensive lines he has played on since being picked by the Baltimore Ravens in the first round of the 2007 NFL Draft (29th overall).
+In his six-year NFL career, Grubbs has played in 90 games with 86 starts.
+The former Auburn standout has been an integral part of some of the NFL’s most productive offenses both in Baltimore and now in New Orleans.
+After enjoying a breakthrough campaign in 2011, where he was selected to his first career Pro Bowl, Grubbs opened every game at left guard for the Saints in 2012 for the NFL’s second-ranked offense.

 CAREER TRANSACTIONS – Signed by New Orleans to a five-year contract (UFA-Bal.), 3/15/12; Signed by Baltimore to a five-year contract, 7/26/07; Selected in the first round (29th overall) of the 2007 NFL Draft by the Baltimore Ravens.

-COLLEGE –Made 50 appearances, starting final 38 games of his college career at Auburn from 2003-06…Named a first-team All-American and All-SEC selection by The NFL Draft Report as a senior…Named a first-team All-American by Rivals.com…Consensus first-team All-SEC preseason pick as a senior…Named a first-team All-SEC selection by The Sports XChange and The NFL Draft Report as a junior…Selected as an All-American selection by the Sports Page as a sophomore…Penalized only four times in 2,331 career plays…After being initially recruited as a defensive lineman switched over to tight end before making an impact on the line…Graduated with a bachelor’s degree in public administration and a minor in business.
+COLLEGE –Made 50 appearances, starting the final 38 games of his college career at Auburn from 2003-06…Named a first-team All-American and All-SEC selection by The NFL Draft Report as a senior…Named a first-team All-American by Rivals.com…Consensus first-team All-SEC preseason pick as a senior…Named a first-team All-SEC selection by The Sports XChange and The NFL Draft Report as a junior…Selected as an All-American selection by the Sports Page as a sophomore…Penalized only four times in 2,331 career plays…After being initially recruited as a defensive lineman switched over to tight end before making an impact on the line…Graduated with bachelor’s degree in public administration and a business minor.

 PERSONAL – Attended Elmore County (Eclectic, Ala.)
-HS…Played on the OL, and at FB and LB as a four-year letterman and starter…Named one of state’s top 10 prospects by SuperPrep…Was a Class 4A All-State selection by the Alabama Sports Writers Association as an OL, in addition to All-County and All-Metro honors as an OLB...Also was a four-year letterman on the basketball team…Active in the community both in Baltimore and now in New Orleans, formed the Ben Grubbs Foundation in 2009 to assist youth in the communities of Baltimore, Eclectic and New Orleans, hosting a charity softball tournament at Zephyr Field in 2013…This past winter teamed up with the Boys & Girls Club of Southeast Louisiana to give out 500 turkeys to local families in need for the holiday season…Full name: Benjamin Richard Grubbs.
+HS…Played on the OL, and at FB and LB as a four-year letterman…Named one of state’s top ten prospects by SuperPrep…Was a Class 4A All-State selection by the Alabama Sports Writers Association in addition to All-County and All-Metro honors...Also was a four-year letterman on the basketball team…Formed the Ben Grubbs Foundation in 2009 to assist youth in the communities of Baltimore, Eclectic and New Orleans, hosting a charity softball tournament at Zephyr Field in 2013.